visionify/visionai/docs/scenarios/worker-fatigue-detection.md

 ## Features

-- Real-time monitoring: A worker fatigue detection model should be capable of real-time monitoring of workers' fatigue levels.
-This means that it should be able to detect signs of fatigue as they occur, rather than relying on post hoc analysis.
+- Real-time monitoring: Worker fatigue detection model is capable of real-time monitoring of workers' fatigue levels.
+This means that it is be able to detect signs of fatigue as they occur, rather than relying on post hoc analysis.

-- Alert system: The model should be able to alert supervisors or managers when a worker's fatigue level exceeds the threshold.
+- Alert system: The model is able to alert supervisors or managers when a worker's fatigue level exceeds the threshold.
 This can be in the form of an automated alert or a visual warning on a dashboard.

 - Customization: The model should be customizable to the specific needs of the workplace, including factors such as lighting, noise levels, and work schedules, which can all impact the detection of worker fatigue.